th3-z/zerve/README.md

 # Zerve

 ## Description

-A primitive puush clone over SSH.
+A primitive but functional puush clone over SSH.
 Upload a file to some remote server with `scp` and copy the resulting URL to the clipboard.

 ## Requirements
+* python3
+* python3-pip
-* Python3
+* make
-* Pyperclip - `pip3 install pyperclip`

 ## Installation
-Copy `zerve` to somewhere in your `PATH` on the local machine, install any HTTP server and SSH on the remote host.

-### Dolphin file manager
-I've provided a context menu entry for KDE's Dolphin, `zerve-upload.desktop`.
-This can be copied to `~/.local/share/kservices5/ServiceMenu/` to add it to your context menu.

-### Automatic deletion
+Prepare a HTTP server on your host and configure the options at the top of `zerve` before installation.
+`sudo make install` Installs the command line client utility.
+`sudo make install-kde` Installs the command line client utility and adds an upload option to contextual menus for KDE users.

 `clean` is a script that can be ran to delete uploads after some number of days.
-By default it looks in the `transient` directory and deletes after three days, modification is trivial.
+By default it looks in the `transient` directory and deletes after three days, modify this file to delete files in the relevant path for your server.
 Add this to your server's crontab to automate deletion.
 The `--standing` flag prevents deletion by this script.

-## Configuration and usage
+## Usage
-You will need some a HTTP server on the file server.
-Edit the constants in `zerve` to match your configuration:

-* `REMOTE_HOST` - Domain name of remote server.
-* `TARGET_ROOT` - Root directory of your HTTP server on `REMOTE_HOST`.
-* `TARGET_LOCATION_TRANSIENT` - Relative path from `TARGET_ROOT` in which to store temporary uploads.
-* `TARGET_LOCATION_STANDING` - Relative path from `TARGET_ROOT` in which to store permanent uploads.
-* `USERNAME` - User with SSH access and write permissions to `TARGET_ROOT`/`TARGET_LOCATION`.
-* `IDENTITY` - Location of SSH private key on local machine.

-The basic use case just requires a filename as the first parameter, see the `--help` option for more information.
-If you installed the Dolphin service you can just right click on a file an select the upload option, the link will be copied to your clipboard if pyperclip can find one.
+Use the command `zerve` plus a filename to upload it, see --help for more information.
+KDE users can right click files and click the upload option, after the upload completes the link will be copied to the clipboard.

 ### Password protection
 Add a password to your private key if this is desired.